algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functionnal Specifications.md

 ## Laws and regulations

-For this kind of software, there are a lot of laws and regulations that must be respected.
+For this kind of software, there are a couple of laws and regulations that must be respected.
 The most important ones are:
 - no dynamic memory allocation
 - ISO 26262
 - MISRA